-The Data Mask (DM) function, also described as a partial write, has been added to the device and is supported for x8 configurations.
-The DM function shares a common pin with the DBI and TDQS functions.
+The Data Mask (DM) function, also described as a partial write, has been added to the device and is supported for x16 configurations.
+The DM function shares a common pin with the DBI functions.
 The DM function applies only to Write operations and cannot be enabled at the same time the write DBI function is enabled.
-Refer to the TDQS Function Matrix table for valid configurations for all three functions (TDQS/DM/DBI).